dzackgarza/Arizona-Winter-School-2019/Typeset/Day 2/4 - Morrow 2.md

 The question then becomes: how far can we carry out this process?
 Is there an even richer setting in which we can carry out these constructions, something of the form $(\wait, \tensor)?$

-Since we've written $\tensor$, the structure must be symmetric monoidal
+Since we've written $\tensor$, the structure must be symmetric monoidal (which essentially says that there is some operation that behaves like tensoring and satisfies the properties we know and love).